mrdotan/apicv10/Misc/Exercises/Exercise-Insurance-useCase.md

          term_plans API in developer toolkit.
 Secure it with the client-id and client-secret.
 (You can follow the steps from Lab1 for guidance)

-       - Use the below as backend url for deposit API http://term-plans-http-ace.apps.ocp-060001q8qm-o6mi.cloud.techzone.ibm.com/
+       - Use the below as backend url for term_plans API http://term-plans-http-ace.apps.ocp-060001q8qm-o6mi.cloud.techzone.ibm.com/

        - Enable the API and test it from the Test and Explorer options in toolkit